Why OpenMagic Isn’t the Tool It Promises to Be

 Basic Compositing Limits Realism

-Professional CGI tools like After Effects or Nuke use techniques such as alpha channel refinement, rotoscoping, and depth maps to seamlessly integrate CGI elements into live-action scenes.
-OpenMagic does not include these capabilities, meaning graphical elements are treated as simple overlays rather than deeply embedded parts of the environment.
+Professional CGI tools like After Effects or Nuke use techniques.
+Alpha channel refinement, rotoscoping, and depth maps make it easy to blend CGI with live-action scenes.
+OpenMagic lacks these features.
+So, graphical elements act as simple overlays instead of being deeply embedded in the environment.

 The best FOOH ads make people stop and question whether what they’re seeing is real.
-That moment of curiosity – where audiences genuinely wonder if a giant sculpture was actually installed in the middle of a city or if fabric is truly draped over a skyscraper – is what gives FOOH its viral potential.
+That moment of curiosity is what makes FOOH go viral.
+Audiences will wonder if a giant sculpture is really in the city or if fabric is actually draped over a skyscraper.

 AI-Powered Features